PerfectlySoft/PerfectDocs/guide/MongoDB-Client.md

 The MongoClient class is where the initial connection to the MongoDB server is defined.

-Create new Mongo Client connection:
+Create new Mongo client connection:

 ``` swift
 let client = try!
 MongoClient(uri: "mongodb://localhost")
 ```

-### Closing the connection
+### Closing the Connection

 Once the connection is established and the database and collections have been defined, set the connection to close once completed using `defer`.
-This is done in reverse order - close collections, then databases, then finally the client connection.
+This is done in reverse order - close collections, then databases, and then finally the client connection.

 ``` swift
 defer {